 In 2018 in recognition that Black, Latinx, Asian, Indigenous, and other students of color continue to experience equity gaps at all of our campuses, the Leading for Change Consortium shifted our focus from working on all educational equity gaps to racial educational equity and justice within an intersectional frame.
 As a result, the group rebranded itself as The Leading for Change Racial Equity and Justice Institute (REJI).
 REJI member institutions meet monthly on their campuses to complete the REJI facilitator-created curriculum intended to increase our abilities to deepen our work for racial educational equity.
 The entire consortium meets together virtually monthly in educational equity workshops, racial affinity caucuses and twice yearly day-long summits in order to build our skills in achieving educational equity and justice.

-Campuses interested in joining the REJI free-of-charge are encouraged to contact BSU’s Vice President of Student and Diversity and REJI Convener Sabrina Gentlewarrior at firstname.lastname@example.org.
+Campuses interested in joining the REJI free-of-charge are encouraged to contact BSU’s Vice President of Student Success, Equity and Diversity and REJI Convener Sabrina Gentlewarrior at firstname.lastname@example.org.